Career Timeline of Skip Bayless: Major Achievements and Milestones

 August 2012: Resumes Writing for ESPN.com

-In August 2012, Skip Bayless resumed writing columns for ESPN.com.
+In August 2012, Skip Bayless resumed writing columns for ESPN.com after a period of not contributing to the website.

-On April 26, 2016, it was reported that Skip Bayless had parted ways with ESPN, and would be moving to Fox Sports after his contract expired in August.
+On April 26, 2016, it was reported that Skip Bayless would be leaving ESPN and moving to Fox Sports after his contract expired in August.

 June 2016: Departure from First Take